 What are Orofacial Myofunctional Disorder?

-Examples of Orofacial Myofunctional Disorders include one or a combination of the following:
+When an Orofacial Myofunctional Disorder is present, functional symptoms may include one or a combination of the following symptoms:

 What are some of the causes of Orofacial Myofunctional Disorders?

 It is crucial to first address what may be contributing to the persistence of an Orofacial Myofunctional Disorder before beginning treatment, as treatment may not be successful if the etiology persists.
-A Certified Orofacial Myologist can help you to determine what may be contributing to its presence, and can help refer you to the appropriate clinicians to address these concerns.
+A Board-Certified Orofacial Myologist® can help you to determine what may be contributing to its presence and can help refer you to the appropriate medical and/or dental professionals to address these concerns.

 The following is a guideline as it relates to orofacial myofunctional disorders (OMDs) and the various age ranges.